Sanin-Lab/OARscRNA/index.md

 -   Technical batches/library preparations
 -   Organisms

 **OAR score is a measure of heterogeneity among cells**.
-A cell with a **positive** OAR score is one where a set of genes appears to be expressed more homogenously than in other cells tested, and is consequently a highly distinct cell.
+A cell with a **positive** OAR score is one where a set of genes appears to be expressed more homogeneously than in other cells tested, and is consequently a highly distinct cell.

 ## Motivation